rodrigomelges/rodrigomelges/README.md

 ### Hi there 👋

 My name is **Rodrigo Melges**.
 I work as a maintenance technician in São Paulo subway - Brazil (🇧🇷), but sometimes I like to program.
 Nowadays I'm studying some crazy things about **data science**.
 I graduated in **computer engineering** and currently I'm in a specialization in FIA about data analysis.
 I created this profile to share some projects...
-Or nor :D. **I really love Python, but R are welcome.**
+Or nor :). **I really love Python, but R are welcome.**

 In my free time I like to play chess, play poker, watch series.
 You can find me...